RBEGamer/AtomicChess/src/src_buildroot/README.md

 There are some more applications and libraries for development and testing installed, but the system is working with these mentioned above.

+#### STAT PACKAGE
+In the default configuration the `stat` command is missing on the target filesystem.
+The command is needed in order to use the Visual GDB Plugin later for remote debugging.
+It uses the command to verify a successful depoyment of the compiled binary.
+The `stat` command is located in the `coreutils` package, which is part of the busybox package.
+Busybox offers a different configuration menu which is accessable with the `$ make busybox-menuconfig`.
+In the following window the package can be activated in the `Coreutils -> stat` submenu.

 ### FILE SYSTEM SIZE

 ![make menuconfig](./documentation_images/buildroot_file_system.png)